Sexsmith Blacksmith Shop fonds. — 1900-1974. — 30 cm of textual records. — 26 cards.

 Scope and Content

 The fonds consists of paper artifacts found in the Sexsmith Blacksmith Shop at the time it was restored in 1986.
-The artifacts include Legal documents; products advertising the shop and blacksmithing prices; customer records; financial records; templates, designs and procedures; catalogues, manuals and brochures showing materials and supplies; and personal records from the Johnson family.
+The artifacts include Legal documents; products advertising the shop and blacksmithing prices; customer records; financial records; templates, designs and procedures; catalogs, manuals and brochures showing materials and supplies; and personal records from the Johnson family.

 Table of Contents